airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

     it opened (read, write, both read and write, create it if it doesn\'t exist, etc.).
-This is handled with the `openopen` system call, which takes a filename, a number representing the mode, and a permissionpermissions set as its parameters.
-EAX-INDEXED will hold the system call number, which is 5.
-The address of the first character of the filename should be stored in EBX-INDEXED.
-The read/write intentions, represented as a number, should be stored in ECX-INDEXED.
-For now, use 0 for files you want to read from, and 03101 for files you want to write to (you must include the leading zero).[^1] Finally, the permission set should be stored as a number in EDX-INDEXED.
+This is handled with the `openopen` system call, which takes a filename, a number representing the mode, and a permissionpermissions set as its parameters. _%eax_ will hold the system call number, which is 5.
+The address of the first character of the filename should be stored in _%ebx_.
+The read/write intentions, represented as a number, should be stored in _%ecx_.
+For now, use 0 for files you want to read from, and 03101 for files you want to write to (you must include the leading zero).[^1] Finally, the permission set should be stored as a number in _%edx_.
 If you are unfamiliar with UNIX permissions, just use 0666 for the permissions (again, you must include the leading zero).

-2. Linux will then return to you a file descriptorfile descriptors in EAX-INDEXED.
+2. Linux will then return to you a file descriptorfile descriptors in _%eax_.
 Remember, this is a number that you use to refer to this file throughout your program.

-3. Next you will operate on the file doing reads and/or writes, each time giving Linux the file descriptor you want to use. `readread` is system call 3, and to call it you need to have the file descriptor in EBX, the address of a buffer for storing the data that is read in ECX, and the size of the buffer in EDX.
+3. Next you will operate on the file doing reads and/or writes, each time giving Linux the file descriptor you want to use. `readread` is system call 3, and to call it you need to have the file descriptor in _%ebx_, the address of a buffer for storing the data that is read in _%ecx_, and the size of the buffer in _%edx_.
 Buffers will be explained in [Buffers and ](#buffersbss). `read` will return with either the number of characters read from the file, or an error code.
-Error codes can be distinguished because they are always negative numbers (more information on negative numbers can be found in [???](#countingchapter)). `writewrite` is system call 4, and it requires the same parameters as the `read` system call, except that the buffer should already be filled with the data to write out.
-The `write` system call will give back the number of bytes written in EAX or an error code.
+Error codes can be distinguished because they are always negative numbers (more information on negative numbers can be found in [Counting Like a Computer](#counting-like-a-computer)). `writewrite` is system call 4, and it requires the same parameters as the `read` system call, except that the buffer should already be filled with the data to write out.
+The `write` system call will give back the number of bytes written in _%eax_ or an error code.

 4. When you are through with your files, you can then tell Linux to close them.
 Afterwards, your file descriptorfile descriptors is no longer valid.
 This is done using `closeclose`, system call 6.
-The only parameter to `close` is the file descriptor, which is placed in EBX
+The only parameter to `close` is the file descriptor, which is placed in _%ebx_

 Buffers and `.bss` {#buffersbss}
 ------------------